 The third-generation iPad Air and the iPad Mini can both ruth iPadOS 14, Apple’s latest and greatest tablet OS.
 The OS offers features like universal search, improved privacy, and much more.
 Apple controls the hardware and software, so you should expect to receive timely updates on the iPad for several years.

 The iPad Air and iPad Mini have a few interesting features that are worth mentioning.
 Both support the Apple Pencil, making them great choices for artists who don’t want to fork out the cash for the iPad Pro.
-They only support the first-gen Apple Pencil, though, not the new second-gen one that wirelessly charges from the iPad Pro.
+They only support the first-gen Apple Pencil, though, not the new second-gen version that wirelessly charges from the iPad Pro.
 Apart from that, both tablets offer a Touch ID fingerprint sensor — not the Face ID sensor you’ll find on the iPad Pro or new iPhone models.

-Aside from screen size, the next big difference between the two tablets is price.
-While the iPad Mini costs $400, the larger iPad Air steps things up to $500 — you’re paying more for the larger screen.
-You’ll add $150 to the base price to increase storage from 64GB to 256GB, and add another $130 to switch from the Wi-Fi only model to the cellular model.
+Aside from screen size, the next big differences between the two tablets are price and availability.
+The iPad Mini starts at $399 and contines to be widely available as one the latest iPad models.
+You’ll add $150 to the base price to increase storage from 64GB to 256GB and add another $130 to switch from the Wi-Fi only model to the cellular model.

 Check out our iPad guide to learn more about all the other iPads Apple currently sells, in case neither of these two are what you are looking for in a new tablet.
 You can also check out our guide to the best tablets for more options from other brands.

 - The best free antivirus software for 2021

 - Apple iPad Mini 6: Everything you need to know